Visitors intending to reach the official website should visit miami-airport.com

 Arrival at the airport and check-in

-User Experience: The traffic to get to the terminals is frequently chaotic.
-Once inside, the lines to check baggage can be very long, with waits of up to 90 minutes during peak hours, even with counters that seem unattended.
+Traffic to reach the terminals is often chaotic.
+Once inside, check-in lines can be very long, with waits of up to 90 minutes during peak hours, even with counters that appear unattended.
 Airline staff are often described as unfriendly or stressed.
-Tip: Arrive with much more time than officially recommended, especially if you are traveling during high season or with a low-cost airline.
+A point to consider: in some cases, the check-in counter and the corresponding TSA PreCheck checkpoint are in opposite areas of the terminal, forcing a considerable round trip if you don't know this in advance.

-Security checks (TSA)
+Security Controls (TSA)